gitlabhq/gitlab-runner/docs/install/windows.md

 ```

 In the case above, you need to manually add an exit code check to the `script:`.
 For example,
-you can create a powershell script:
+you can create a PowerShell script:

 ```powershell
 $exitCodes = 0,1